Robert Cialdini's Six Principles of Influence

 And speaking of influence, that’s why were talking about this guy to begin with.

 Cialdini wrote this great book.
-It’s called (wait for it), Influence.
+It’s called, Influence.

 His greatest intellectual superpowers were released in the publication of a book called Influence: The Psychology of Persuasion (Harper Business, rev. 2006).